Clemens Tönnies: Criticism

+Political views

 In August 2019, Tönnies spoke at the Tag des Handwerks Paderborn conference.
 He criticised the idea of raising certain taxes to fight climate change.
-In his talk, Tönnies suggested that Gerd Müller (CSU), at the time minister for Economic Cooperation and Development, "should finance power plants in Africa instead, and he will then send 20 large power plants to Africa every year.
+In his talk, he suggested that Gerd Müller (CSU), at the time minister for Economic Cooperation and Development, "should finance power plants in Africa instead, and he will then send 20 large power plants to Africa every year.
 Then they will stop cutting down trees and they will stop producing children when it's dark, when we electrify them."
 This was widely criticised as racist, for instance by the German news magazine Der Spiegel.